Batch process simulation, file first

 • Keep filtering public notes to merged work tagged changelog or user-facing.

-• Continue expanding the Aspen Plus, HYSYS, Aveva Pro II, and GWB adapter surfaces without coupling their models.
+• Continue expanding the Aspen Plus, HYSYS, and Aveva Pro II adapter surfaces without coupling their models.

 • Use human review before publishing generated changelog drafts.